Rem598/Demographic-Data-Analysis-Project/README.md

 | **Political Affiliation \* Region** | $15.845$ | $12$ | $.198$ | **Not Significant**|
 | **Age (Binned) \* Has Children** | $.411$ | $3$ | $.938$ |**Not Significant** |

-he only notable finding regarding the binned age group and children is that the **45-60 age group** has the highest percentage (50.2%) of respondents with children.
+The only notable finding regarding the binned age group and children is that the **45-60 age group** has the highest percentage (50.2%) of respondents with children.

 ## Real-World Applications